-Hedgepig Gin have launched their latest edition, Zesty Elderflower Gin Liqueur, to coincide with Hedgehog Awareness Week (5th-11th May).
+Hedgepig Gin have launched their latest edition, Zesty Elderflower Gin Liqueur, to coincide with Hedgehog Awareness Week.
 If that isn’t cute enough, for every sale the distillery will donate 50p to the British Hedgehog Preservation Society.

 Hedgepig Gin is the brainchild of the team behind Pinkster Gin.
 Their range of four fruity gin liqueurs are all made from fruit that is grown in local orchards, or foraged from hedgerows in East Anglia.

 What sets their gin liqueurs apart from the rest is that they are naturally lower in sugar than most fruit liqueurs on the market.
 They’re also a significantly higher ABV at 27-30%, compared to an average of 15-22% in many other gin liqueurs.

 Hedgepig liqueurs contain a base of Pinkster Gin.
 Pinkster consists of a list of five botanicals however, two of them are a well-kept secret.
 The three we know are: